passelma42/Field-Sequencing/docs/Tutorial-Data-Analysis-HPC.md

 #### 3.2.3 Run the program

 To run the workflow the only software we need to activate is `Nextflow`.
 Activating all other software will be taken care of automatically while running the workflow.
-Make sure you are in the folder that contains all your `barcodexx` folders.
+Make sure you are in the folder that contains all the `barcodexx` folders.
 In this case it should be `/test_data/consensus_mode`.

 1. Activate the nextflow software
 ```bash